 One apricot contains only 17 calories.

-Ginger, sweet tropical fruits like mango and orange, super potent apricots, and healing spices; this nourishing and delicious drink can take the gloom out of any day.
+Ginger, sweet tropical fruits like mango and orange, super potent apricots, and healing spices; this nourishing and delicious drink can take the gloom out of any day and put a spark into any situation.
+I’ll be drinking to your radiant good health.
 I hope you enjoy it.
-I’ll be drinking mine to your radiant good health.

 This beverage is dairy and nut-free, and serves 2 – 4 persons.